 Antiochian Village is a picturesque, comfortable, and affordable Christian setting for retreats and group events, situated on 300 acres in the beautiful Laurel Highlands of southwestern Pennsylvania.
 Our spacious facility includes 100 guest rooms, a large dining room, meeting rooms, bookstore & gift shop, fitness center, walking trails, a chapel, a theological research library, and a unique heritage museum.
 The library was established to support the Antiochian House of Studies, a program that offers accredited graduate degrees in theology.
 Our museum wing, built in 2004, features exhibits that foster an understanding of Orthodox Christianity and the heritage of the Eastern Mediterranean region around the great city of Antioch, where the disciples of Christ were first called Christians (Acts 11:26).
-For further information, please see Antiochian Orthodox Christian Archdiocese of North America.

 The Antiochian Village property has seen a long history of Christian worship, starting with the arrival of European immigrants during the 1700s.
 Scotch-Irish Presbyterians first gathered for church services on a hillside under the trees.
 A log church was built in the early 1800s, a brick church eventually followed, and in 1949 a summer camp for youth, Camp Fairfield, was established on the property by the United Presbyterian Church.
 The Antiochian Archdiocese purchased Camp Fairfield from the Pittsburgh Synod of the United Presbyterian Church in 1978, and has been operating Antiochian Village Camp since its first camping season in the summer of 1979.
 The Conference & Retreat Center opened its doors in 1985 and today serves more than 12,000 guests each year.
 Through the activities of both the camp and our conference and retreat center, we are honored to continue the legacy of worship and hospitality which began on this beautiful property more than two centuries ago.